beatass/Crimes-analysis/README.md

     I. Viewing the data state wise from different angles - EDA analysis and data visualization;
     II.
 Presenting findings and drawing conclusions.

-After examination if our dataset has any missing values and checking the features within it and their data types, the EDA analysis has been performed.
-In this study EDA analysis is a cue to help us to answer to all of above questions.
+After examination if the dataset has any missing values and checking the features within it and their data types, the EDA analysis has been performed.
+In this study EDA analysis is a clue to help me to answer to all of above questions.
 So let's back to them.
 The answer to question **"Is it possible to predict where or when a crime will be committed?"** is positive.
 First of all let's see that the most crime is committed in the city center (i.e.**where**) and what is more Friday, Saturday night and weekday lunch and departure times are the most prone to crime (i.e. **when**).

 In turn the question **"How has crime changed over the years?"** is correlated with the answer to the next question (see note that the lowest crime rate was in 2015, the year 2017 was the year with the highest crime rate while the crime rate was decreased in 2018).